 Results 1–10 of 33 for "Psychology Topic"X related to "Are LGBT rights human rights?
 Recent..."
-Refine Your Search Refine Your Search TopicTherapy (8)Stress (5)Human rights (4)Teens (4)Children (3) 40 more... [+] Disability (3)Emotional health (3)Ethics (3)Trauma (3)Aging (2)Alzheimer's (2)Parenting (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 33 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicHuman rights (3)Stress (3)Teens (3)Therapy (3)Trauma (3) 31 more... [+] Violence (3)Women & men (3)Children (2)Disability (2)Sleep (2)Sport & exercise (2)Workplace issues (2)ADHD (1)Anxiety (1)Bullying (1)Education (1)Emotional health (1)Environment (1)Ethics (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sexual abuse (1)Socioeconomic status (1)Suicide (1)Testing issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 33 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)2.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 3.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)2.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 3.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
 Learn more about APA research and where to get help.Psychology Topic 4.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
 Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
 Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 7.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
 Psychology Topic 8.SexualitySexuality is a broad area of study related to an individual's sex, gender identity and expression, and sexual orientation.
 It also includes the effect of prejudice and discrimination based on the aforementioned topics, as well as sexual disorders.Psychology Topic 9.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
 Psychology Topic 10.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
 The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 33 for "Psychology Topic"X related to "Are LGBT rights human rights?
 Recent..."